psychemedia/storytelling-notes/gwion-bach.md

 If you be primary bards formed by heaven,
 Tell your king what his fate will be.
 It is I who am a diviner and a leading bard,
-And will teH your king what will befall him.
+And will tell your king what will befall him.
 A most strange creature will come from the sea marsh of Rhianedd
 As a punishment of iniquity on Maelgwn Gwynedd;
 His hair, his teeth, and his eyes being as gold,